-6.6 H/ERV Purge Mode
+7.7 H/ERV Purge Mode

 When the PURGE mode is selected, the fans will run at high speed.
 An optional accessory is the remote mount purge timer.
 This is a 20/40/60min push button timer.
-Push the button one for 20mins, twice for 40mins, three times for 60mins, and four times to stop activation.
+Push the button once for 20mins, twice for 40mins, three times for 60mins, and four times to stop activation.

-6.7 H/ERV Defrost Mode
+7.8 H/ERV Defrost Mode